-CBI vs Bengal: Tejashwi Yadav, Kanimozhi join Mamata on dharna
+CBI vs Bengal: Tejashwi Yadav, Kanimozhi visit Mamata at dharna site, express solidarity

 Kolkata, Feb 04: Expressing solidarity, RJD leader Tejashwi Yadav and DMK leader Kanimozhi met Mamata Banerjee at the stage where she has been sitting on 'Save the Constitution' dharna since 9 pm last night.